 For differential expression, Omics Playground resorts to up to eight different statistical testing methods.
 For gene set enrichment analysis, we use more than 50’000 gene sets and up to seven different statistical methods.
 We combine multiple statistical methods using meta-analysis, so you can really trust your results.
 We also perform drug enrichment analysis accessing a database of more than 5’000 drugs, and find drugs (alone and in combination) with similar or opposing signatures compared to yours.
 You can enter custom gene sets to perform enrichment analysis of your own signature.

 To understand which genes, mutations or gene sets are more influential on the outcome of your study, the Playground platform calculates variable importance using state-of-the-art machine learning algorithms.
 The outcome can be multiple categories (classes) or patient survival.
 Using multiple algorithms we select the best biomarkers.
 We then train classifiers to build a prediction model for your data and phenotype of interest.

 Special immuno-oncology analytics

 We have implemented a special analysis modules for immuno-oncology.
-You can infer copy number variation from single-cell RNA-seq expression, analyse differential immuno-genes usage, perform computational immune celltype profiling using state-of-the-art deconvolution algorithms.
+You can infer copy number variation from single-cell RNA-seq expression, analyze differential immuno-genes usage and perform computational immune celltype profiling using state-of-the-art deconvolution algorithms.

 Advanced batch effects analysis